jesselpalmer/the-engineering-managers-booklist/README.md

-# The Web Developers Manager's Handbook
+# The Web Development Manager's Handbook
-A curated list of great resources made for people who manage or lead web engineering teams.
+A curated list of great resources made for people who manage or lead web development teams.
 Pull requests are welcome.

 ## Articles
 ### General